 obligation of funds.
 The COPS Office obligates federal funds when the award document is signed by the COPS Office Director or his or her designated official.
-For the recipient, award funds are obligated when monies are spent or orders are placed for approved items under your award.
+For the recipient, award funds are obligated when monies are spent hiring approved personnel under the award.
 The term encumbrance is often used at the local and state levels to describe this type of transaction.
 Liquidated obligations are considered cash outlays or monies actually spent.
 Unliquidated obligations are obligations incurred and recorded but not yet paid (accrual basis of accounting) or not yet recorded and not yet paid (cash basis of accounting).